Meteor-Community-Packages/Meteor-CollectionFS/ARCHITECTURE.md

   };
 ```

-The task objects could be persisted in a collection or be in memory (default)
+Usecases in the `CFS` project:
+* Filehandlers could be described as a queue with a special task handler
+* Client-side upload queue